reiver/guide-research-interviewing/README.md

 And it doesn't matter whether that **research interviewing** is for product-research, or ux-research, or business-analysis, or software-engineering.

+### Questions

 **You need to be able to discover _unknown-unknows_!**

 Here is a way you can go about discovering **unknown-unknows** —

 1. ask very open-ended questions, so that you can
-2. just get them to start talking.
+2. just get them to start talking;

-In **phase 1** you don't want to ask them any _direct_ questions yet — because you want them to get talking.
+3. and let them talk;
+4. if they stop talking, ask them another open-ended question to get them talking again.

+What is an **open-ended question** you might be asking.
+Good question.

+Here is an example of a question that is NOT an open-ended question:
+> How old are you?

+They will reply with something like:
+> 35
+And likely _not_ say anything else.

+You want them to start talking.
-You want them to talk about the **unknown-unknows** that you cannot ask a direct question about.
+You want them to start talking about things you don't know you need to ask questions about.

-Here are some example questions that can help you at this phase:
+Here is an example of an open-ended question:

-* Tell me about “X”
+* Tell me about “X”.
   * Tell me about _your experience as a YouTuber_.
   * Tell me about _what it is like to work at a bank_.
   * Tell me about _underwriting_.